thegworld/gtx-browser/chrome/browser/ui/commander/README.md

 # Commander overview

-This directory contains the bulk of the Commander, a new UI surface that allows users to access most Chromium functionality via a keyboard interface.
+This directory contains the bulk of the Commander, a new UI surface that allows users to access most GTx Browser functionality via a keyboard interface.

 ## Components